 Read more about Virgin Pure WaterBars here

 How does Virgin Pure compare to buying bottled water?

-Advice varies, but it’s generally accepted that you should be drinking around 2 litres of water a day.
+Advice varies, but it’s generally accepted that you should be drinking around 2 l of water a day.

 See our plans here.